MCHatcher/OBC-multiple-equilibria/README.md

 nx -- Number of exogenous variables, must be set by the user.
 An example is a autoregressive variable subject to news shocks, e.g. productivity in the Real Business Cycle model example.

 n_loop_l -- Vector which specifies lengths of the final spell at the bound in the case of triple spells.
 It is used in Guesses_triple_loop.m.
-Note: if max(n_loop_l) > T_guess-4, then for this value of l, no third spell is possible.
+Note: if l > T_guess-5, no triple spell 'fits', so an n_loop_l with max(n_loop_l) <= T_guess-5 should be chosen.

 X_init -- Vector of initial values x(0) for perfect foresight simulations.